Marriage Separation Process in NSW

-There aren’t any formal legal requirements for separation: no forms to fill out, no affidavits to swear, no asking for court orders.
+There aren’t any formal legal requirements for marriage separation: no forms to fill out, no affidavits to swear, no asking for court orders.
 Even so, sometimes separation is referred to as marriage separation or legal separation.
 These terms all mean the same thing.

 Separation is an informal process.

 But you need to remember that at some point it may become necessary to prove the date of your marriage separation, especially if you know from the outset that you’ll probably be getting a divorce.

 This can become an issue when making a divorce application if you and your spouse can’t agree on the date of separation.